This post covers how to visit the Horse Guard Parade for free, see the Changing of the King's Life Guards, and visit the Household Cavalry Museum.

-There are two rehearsals in the weeks prior to the official ceremony with the Queen.
+There are two rehearsals in the weeks prior to the official ceremony with the King.

-Although the Queen isn’t present and there is no fly-past, these rehearsals are nearly the exact replication of the Trooping the Colour Ceremony.
+Although the King isn’t present and there is no fly-past, these rehearsals are nearly the exact replication of the Trooping the Colour Ceremony.

 The Major General’s Review